tennesseeCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Tennessee Sex Offender Registry

-The Sex Offender Registry of the state of Tennessee, maintained by the Tennessee Bureau of Investigation (TBI), have all information, including current addresses of every person convicted of sexual crimes.
-The registry aims to provide indigenes and local communities with information and create steady awareness to keep safe from sexual offenders.
-On Sex Offender Registry, interested parties must provide last name, first name, city, county, zip code, and offender unique ID.
-A general search is possible when the requester fills the Secondary Residential Search form.
+The Sex Offender Registry of the state of Tennessee, maintained by the Tennessee Bureau of Investigation (TBI), features information pertaining to persons convicted of sexual crimes.
+The registry aims to provide indigenes and local communities with information and create steady awareness to keep them safe from sexual offenders.
+On the Sex Offender Registry, interested parties must provide last name, first name, city, county, zip code, and the offender's unique ID.
+A general search is possible when the requester fills out the Secondary Residential Search form.

 The public is not allowed to use the information against the sex offender, harass, stalk, or threaten in any way.
 Additional punishment by the public is strictly prohibited.
 Doing any of these violates Tennessee’s criminal and civil laws, and violators will be punished and fined.